Overlooking Little Wood and the Mill stream, this charismatic cottage will be a perfect fit for families or those looking for a cosy country retreat.

 Perfect for families looking for a cosy, country retreat

-With the River Tweed flowing just 1 mile from the door, it is also ideally positioned for those fishing the renowned salmon pools of Makerstoun and other prime middle Tweed fishing beats.
+With the River Tweed flowing just one mile from the door, it is also ideally positioned for those fishing the renowned salmon pools of Makerstoun and other prime middle Tweed fishing beats.

-There is a compact but well equipped kitchen with pretty gingham accents and beamed ceiling, while dining for four is provided in the adjoining sitting room.
+There is a compact but well-equipped kitchen with pretty gingham accents and a beamed ceiling, while dining for four is provided in the adjoining sitting room.

 Access door leading straight into the sitting room.

 Sitting room with two double sofas and armchair, large flat screen TV and DVD player, dining space with seating for four.